macxcool/coolnet.xyz/content/blog/Cephalopods.md

 I love the alienness, intelligence and obvious design of this incredible class of creatures.

-I was reminded in our family readings of exerpts from John Calvin's writings on the psalms, that David's '*The heavens declare the glory of God*' is an example of [synecdoche](https://www.dictionary.com/browse/synecdoche?s=t).
-Surely cephalopods should be included in a list of creatures that '*show His handiwork*'.
+I was reminded in our family readings of exerpts from John Calvin's writings on the psalms, that David's '*The heavens declare the glory of God*' (Psalm 19:1 ESV) is an example of [synecdoche](https://www.dictionary.com/browse/synecdoche?s=t).
+Surely cephalopods should be included in a list of creatures that '*proclaim His handiwork*'.